-INFJ personality types (according to the MBTI test) love to get lost in their own thoughts and do well with very little social interaction.
+INFJ Myers-Briggs personality types love to get lost in their own thoughts and do well with very little social interaction.
 But there is one thing they don’t do well with—not having heart-to-heart discussions.
 Below are some reasons why connecting with others at a deep level is significant for the well-being of INFJs.

 Meaningful Conversations help INFJs…